 Is it Free?
 The free version of R-Studio can’t recover files larger than 256 KB.

-Overall, Recoverit by Wondershare is one of the best software tools of its kind, and we can wholeheartedly recommend it to those who would like to perform SD recovery free of charge and without any hassle.
+Overall, Recoverit by Wondershare stands out as one of the top software tools in its category, and we can confidently recommend it to anyone seeking hassle-free SD card recovery.

 - Clean user interface